 In line with the National Curriculum, these spellings will be taught through daily activities and investigations.
 There are lots of fun ways to practise these words, to help children remember the spelling sounds and rules.
 As an additional learning task, please practise these spellings at home.
 Please note, any additional learning you do at home will support your child’s learning at school.

-Our Topic – Spring Term First Half
+Our Topic – Spring Term Second Half

 Help your child prepare for their project: